 When people talk about the masterpieces of silent comedy, they usually name The Gold Rush, The General, and City Lights.
-If they bring up Harold Lloyd at all, they’ll praise Safety Last
+If they bring up Harold Lloyd at all, they’ll praise Safety Last or The Freshman.

 To my mind, Lloyd’s The Kid Brother belongs with the best.
 It earns that right by its irresistible story, its beautiful cinematography, its rousing finish, and its nostalgic and yet not entirely positive view of rural America.
 But most of all, it earns that level of respect by containing several of the funniest extended comedy sequences ever committed to film.